 - Dormant company accounts must be prepared and submitted to Companies House every year.

-- Changes to registered details, including PSC, must be reported to Companies House (and HMRC, in some cases) as and when they occur.
+- Changes to registered details must be reported to Companies House (and HMRC, in some cases) as and when they occur.

-1st Formations Online Company Manager is a free software filing facility that allows you to access your registered details online, report changes and file annual confirmation statements (previously called the annual return) at Companies House quickly and securely at any time.
+1st Formations Online Company Manager is a free software filing facility that allows you to access your registered details online, report changes, and file annual confirmation statements at Companies House quickly and securely at any time.

 Existing clients are automatically registered for this service.
-Non-clients can sign up for this service by creating a free account online and importing their company onto our system.
+Non-clients can sign up for our free service by creating an account online and importing their company onto our system.